Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Notions from Switched Systems Theory

 \section{Notions from Switched Systems Theory}

-To facilitate the analysis, let us review some basic results on the stability of switched systems.
-Following \cite{Branicky_TAC1998}, let us consider the prototypical example of a switched system
+Following \cite{Branicky_TAC1998}, let us consider the prototypical example of a switched system:

 where $x(t)\in\mathbb R^n$, each $f_k$ is globally Lipschitz continuous and the $k$'s are picked in such a way that there are finite switches in finite time.
-Consider a strictly increasing sequence of times: the set: $I(T)=\bigcup_{n\in\mathbb N}[t_{2n},t_{2n+1}]$ denoting the interval completion of the sequence $T$, and the switching sequence:
+Consider a strictly increasing sequence of times: the set: $I(T)=\bigcup_{n\in\mathbb N}[t_{n},t_{n+1}]$ denoting the interval completion of the sequence $T$, and the switching sequence:

-where $t_0$ is the initial time, $x_0$ is the initial state, $\mathbb N$ is the set of nonnegative integers and $k_n\in\mathcal K$.
-The switching sequence $\Sigma$ along with \eqref{prototype} completely describes the trajectory of the switched system according to the following rule: $(k_p,t_p)$ means that the system evolves according to:
+where $t_0$ is the initial time, $x_0$ is the initial state, $\mathbb N$ is the set of nonnegative integers, and the elements in the set $\{k_0,k_1,\ldots,k_n,\ldots\}$ take values in $\mathcal K$.
+The switching sequence $\Sigma$ along with \eqref{prototype} completely describes the trajectory of the switched system according to the following rule: $(k_n,t_n)$ means that the system evolves according to: